Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 - 💻 Completed more than 3 live web projects in Django
 - 🖥️ Developed a desktop dummy application using Java, Oracle
 - 🎓 Pursuing Bachelor of Computer Science (BCA) at Chandigarh University
+## Professional Experience
+ ##Full Stack Web Developer

+- Company: Rays Edutech Private Limited
+- Location: Patna, Bihar
+- Duration: 10 months (Internship), Currently employed full-time
+- Role: As a full-stack web developer, I work on both front-end and back-end development, contributing to a wide range of projects that improve our clients' web presence and functionality.

 ## Skills